FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 More help on the way for opiate addicts, Bristol doctors to serve more Suboxone patients

-MIDDLEBURY — Porter Medical Center and the Counseling Service of Addison County (CSAC) will join forces to substantially expand the county’s only Suboxone program to help opiate addicts, a move that will allow Bristol Internal Medicine to deliver the much-needed service to 80-90 patients, up from the current 25.
+MIDDLEBURY — Porter Medical Center and the Counseling Service of Addison County (CSAC) will join forces to substantially expand the county’s only Suboxone program to help opiate addicts, a move that will allow Primary Care - Bristol to deliver the much-needed service to 80-90 patients, up from the current 25.

 The Porter board approved the expanded Suboxone program last week, and did so even with the prospect of a $200,000 annual budget hit.

 Porter officials said they had been led by the Vermont Department of Health Access to believe that there would be some additional state funding for a standalone Suboxone clinic on the hospital campus.
-When the Department of Health Access ultimately declined, Porter and CSAC pursued the initiative through Bristol Internal Medicine.
+When the Department of Health Access ultimately declined, Porter and CSAC pursued the initiative through Primary Care - Bristol.

 “When we learned we would not be able to pursue the independent clinic approach, Dr. (Emily) Glick and some of the other providers on the medical staff approached us and said, ‘We would like to expand on the successful program being offered (in Bristol) and serve the patients that need to be served,’” Porter Hospital spokesman Ron Hallman said.
 “It was a great pivot.”